 XML Persian Abstract Print

-Abstract: (156 Views)
+Abstract: (767 Views)

-Introduction: In dry ecosystems, especially in arid and semi-arid regions, which are fragile and vulnerable ecosystems, forest destruction and land use change are considered to be one of the most important factors affecting the variability of soil characteristics.
-In this regard, soil respiration, as the main carbon control process in underground processes, is correlated with soil microbial activity, availability of different substrates, soil nutrient content, root dynamics, soil temperature and moisture, and is considered a good indicator to estimate the productivity of ecosystems.
+Background: In dry ecosystems, especially in arid and semi-arid regions, which are fragile and vulnerable ecosystems, forest destruction and land use change are considered one of the most important factors affecting the variability of soil characteristics.
+In this regard, soil respiration, as the main carbon control process in underground processes, is correlated with soil microbial activity, availability of different substrates, soil nutrient content, root dynamics, soil temperature, and moisture, and is considered a good indicator to estimate the productivity of ecosystems.
+The long-term consequences of land degradation, soil properties, and microbial respiration, which significantly affect global carbon dioxide emissions, are not fully understood.
+Thus, this study aimed to investigate the effects of forest destruction and land use change on the physical, chemical, and respiration properties of soils in semi-arid mountain ecosystems.

 Type of Study: Applicable | Subject: اکولوژی جنگل